NQuinn27/AI-Chess/Readme.md

 # Chess Project

-This is a project for NCI Year 4 Introduction to Artificiall Intelligence.
+This is a project for NCI BSc(Hons) Computing Year 4 Introduction to Artificial Intelligence.

 ## Instructions
 This repository is an IntelliJ IDEA project.
 Check it out and run using IDEA.
 To compile manually, remove the package declaration from ChessProject.java, and 'javac ChessProject.java;' 'java ChessProject'